donnemartin/system-design-primer/README.md

 If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
 If the servers are internal-facing, application logic would need to know about both servers.

-Active-active failover can also be referred to as master-master failover.
+Active-active failover can also be referred to as leader-leader failover.

 ### Disadvantage(s): failover